-Mapping the World With Art, not to be confused with Mapping the World By Heart, is one of the most popular homeschool geography curriculums on the market.
-The concept is simple and easy to implement: Read a 2-page mini-history lesson and then draw a map about the historical and geographical region.
+Mapping the World With Art (which was written as an alternative curriculum to Mapping the World By Heart) is one of the most popular homeschool geography curriculums on the market.
+The concept is simple and easy to implement: Read a 2-page mini-history lesson on mapmaking and then draw a map about the historical and geographical region.
 For the less artistic, you can watch 6 hours of instructional DVDs to help with the drawing and painting portions of the lesson.

 As you work your way through 30 history and art lessons, you get a sense of time and place in the world.
 With 100 pages of supplemental activities, you can easily expand your lessons with videos, hands-on projects, and even worksheets so you can create a truly meaningful middle school social studies credit.
 The curriculum culminates by having kids create a complete map of the world in any art medium they choose.

-History-loving readers, however, will most likely take note of some of the generalized (and questionable) statements sprinkled throughout the book.
+At the same time, history-loving readers will most likely take note of some of the generalized (and questionable) statements sprinkled throughout the book.
 For example, in the Marco-Polo lesson, McHenry states, “… Kublai Khan (the grandson of the infamous Genghis Kan), had requested that missionaries come to his kingdom to teach his people about Christianity.”
-In addition, McHenry offers a minimalist “fanciful” comment that does not begin to do justice in discussing how Marco Polo’s journey to China has never been fully believed as having actually happened – beginning with his own contemporaries in Venice.
-(Read a short, non-academic biography of Marco Polo.)
-More scholary history lovers may even cringe at the more esoteric mistakes, such as referring to “Germanic tribes” as “Germans” – a geo-political term that describes a different time period and people.
+Yet, McHenry does not offer any substantial commentary to help readers learn about the centuries of doubt that revolve around Marco Polo’s journey to China.
+More scholarly history lovers may even cringe at such esoteric mistakes, as referring to “Germanic tribes” as “Germans”, which is a geo-political term that describes a different time period and people.